weiqiang333/infra-prometheus-webhook/README.md

 # infra-prometheus-webhook

-This is a prometheus + alertmanager + webhook alert notification receiver
+This is a prometheus + alertmanager + webhook alert notification receiver.

+Gather: prometheus-webhook-dingtalk; prometheus-webhook-yunpian; prometheus-webhook-weixin ;prometheus-webhook-telegram.

 What is prometheus?
 See here [`prometheus`](https://prometheus.io/docs/introduction/overview/#what-is-prometheus)